 a mind boggling eclectic mix of EVERYTHING.
 No holds barred: live performance with laptop, ciat-lonbarde cocoquantus, & eurorack modular synth, records, cds & tapes: rock, electronic, classical, improv, prog, funk, fusion, techno, mash-up, 20th-century classical, spoken word, music concrete, noise, minimalism, atonal, ambient, jazz, 80's, sometimes all at the same time.
 Purity vs. density. quiet & serene to brutal & cacophonous.
 Nothing is sacred.

-Incorporating: "Patchworks" from ~3:30-4:30PM focusing on groundbreaking old and new synthesizer music and primarily modular synth music made by members of the Muffwiggler forum.
+Incorporating: "Patchworks" focusing on groundbreaking old and new synthesizer music and primarily modular synth music made by members of the Muffwiggler forum.

 tune in turn on and drop something